seomoz/crawl-curio-cabinet/README.md

 =======
 This repo will not only include example data from the pages we've seen where possible, but also where possible, a server capable of recreating the responses so that you can witness them yourself.
-The first thin you'll need is our [asis](https://github.com/seomoz/asis) server:
+The first thing you'll need is our [asis](https://github.com/seomoz/asis) server:

 ```bash